Barbara Comstock: Gun policy

-As of 2014, Comstock had an "A" rating from the National Rifle Association (NRA).
+As of 2014, Comstock had an "A" rating from the NRA Political Victory Fund (NRA-PVF).
 In the 2014 and 2016 election cycles, she received $14,850 in campaign contributions from the NRA.
 In 2017, she was one of 213 co-sponsors of legislation seeking to "amend the federal criminal code to allow a qualified individual to carry a concealed handgun into or possess a concealed handgun in another state that allows individuals to carry concealed firearms."
 She voted for H.J.Res 40, signed into law in February 2017, which nullifies a rule that "implements a plan to provide to the National Instant Criminal History Background Check System the name of an individual who meets certain criteria, including that benefit payments are made through a representative payee because the individual is determined to be mentally incapable of managing them.
 (Current law prohibits firearm sale or transfer to and purchase or possession by a person who has been adjudicated as a mental defective.)"

 In April 2018, NBC News reported that "in the wake of the Parkland shooting and the national movement that has followed, gun control supporters hope they can change that dynamic in the 2018 midterm elections, starting with Comstock's district in northern Virginia."
 Several of her Democratic opponents were "making gun control centerpieces of their campaigns."
 Mark Rozell of George Mason University said that "demographic changes and current events" added up to "almost a perfect storm against her."